CA Agile Central Portfolio Manager Best Practices

-When setting up and using Rally Portfolio Manager, we recommend the following best practices:
+When setting up and using CA Agile Central Portfolio Manager, we recommend the following best practices:

 - Add portfolio items to the correct projects

 - Portfolio items can change projects when they go in execution

 - Programs as a project or portfolio item

 - Associate existing stories to a portfolio item